okta/okta-developer-docs/packages/@okta/vuepress-site/guides/protect-your-api/next-steps/net/samples.md

-We have multiple samples available in our [Net Samples repo](net link) on GitHub.
+We have multiple samples available in our [ASP.NET MVC Samples repo](https://github.com/okta/samples-aspnet) on GitHub.